richardstartin/richardstartin.github.io/_posts/2022-03-07-range-bitmap-index.md

 > With uncompressed bitmaps, a particularly horizontal implementation exists: a word of each input is read, after which one word of the output is produced."

 There are good reasons to prefer a horizontal approach beyond the ability to iterate over the result before it has been computed.
 * **Cache efficiency**: operating on slices horizontally means that no horizontal section of a slice ever needs to be loaded twice.
-Intermediate state for computing a horzonal section of the result can stay in cache if it is reused.
+Intermediate state for computing a horizontal section of the result can stay in cache if it is reused.
 * **Density**: if we have an arbitrary collection of values, there is no good reason to expect the slices to be sparse, unless the values are sorted.
 If the values were sorted, there are better choices of data structure.
   This means that the ability of compressed bitmaps like RoaringBitmap (see [here](http://roaringbitmap.org) or [here](/posts/roaringbitmap-performance-tricks)) to exploit sparseness to prune intersections will be unreliable.
   If there are regions where some slices are sparse, so long as fast-forward optimisations are implemented, some work can be pruned anyway.